Say Goodbye to Comet Lemmon — the Brightest Comet of 2025

 Next, let’s explore how to capture the comet using different gear — from a smartphone on a tripod to a camera with a star tracker or even a telescope.

-Using just your phone, the comet will likely appear as a faint, fuzzy spot, and the tail may be barely visible — but it’s still worth a try!
 If you can’t see Comet Lemmon with the naked eye, a picture might reveal it.
-Just find the comet’s location in the sky with the free Sky Tonight app, take a picture with the right settings, and voilà!
+Just find the comet’s location in the sky with the free Star Walk 2 app, take a picture with the right settings, and voilà!
 Here's how to capture it:

 - Set your phone on a tripod or stable surface.